Reesekin/CSE412Project/README.md

 2. Go to your browser and type in 'localhost:3000/'

 Bugs:
-Refreshing a page too quickly may break the SQL interface
+~~Refreshing a page too quickly may break the SQL interface ~~Fixed